Ride The High At Belmont Park

 A Closer Look

-While technically the people at Pacifica Enterprises are local to San Diego (Dario De Luca, the Pacifica CEO and primary purchaser of Belmont lives in a $16 million home in Rancho Santa Fe), we would not label this place as “locally-owned” in the way a small brewery is.
-But also it is locally owned.
-And the reality is it takes ass loads of money to lease and rejuvenate places like this, and these folks want to earn a profit like the rest of us and can’t just do everything out of the good of their heart, and even though their profits are insane to us… we appreciate the work they did.
-Belmont is a San Diego landmark at this point and it takes someone with that kind of capital to spruce it up.
-Belmont Park is in a hopefully sustainable age of stability and success now.
-So kudos to our rich corporate overlords for restoring a local landmark so us peons can enjoy some rides and forget our nine to five slog.
+While technically the people at Pacifica Enterprises are local to San Diego (Dario De Luca, the Pacifica CEO, lives in a big house in North County), we would not label this place as “locally-owned” in any meaningful way.
+But also, it kind of is locally owned.
+The truth is Belmont Park is a San Diego landmark and it takes someone with a lot of capital to spruce it up, so we thank our corporate overlords for stepping in and restoring it.
+Hopefully now the park is in a period of stability and success that will last and us plebians can enjoy some rides and forget our nine to five lives.
 No, we’re kidding.
 Mostly.
 We don’t actually know.

 Location